Inverse optimal control for angle stabilization in converters-based generation: Implementation and numerical simulations

 Finally, we note that angular droop~\eqref{eq: opt-ctrl} has been numerically tested in~\cite{6987381,7419922} on different setups involving radial and loopy distribution systems.

-\subsection{Test case 2: comparison with frequency droop control}
+\subsection{Test case 2: Comparison with frequency droop control}

-{ For the second test case, we compare qualitatively the transient performance of angular and frequency droop after linearization, in a scalability analysis that is analogous to~\cite{andreasson2017coherence}.
+{ For the second test case, we compare qualitatively the transient performance { (see Definition 1 in~\cite{jouini2021inverse})} of angular and frequency droop after linearization, in a scalability analysis that is analogous to~\cite{andreasson2017coherence}.
 For this, consider the angular control~\eqref{eq: H2-ctrl} and frequency droop given by~\cite{andreasson2017coherence} with the same droop coefficients.
-We model two example path graph networks, first with 10 nodes and later with 100 nodes interconnected via inductive lines of unit susceptance (in p.u).
-We then subject the closed-loop dynamics to arbitrary initial angular perturbations.
+We model two example path graph networks, first with 10 nodes and later with 100 nodes interconnected via inductive lines of unit susceptance (in p.u). { Then,} we subject the closed-loop dynamics to arbitrary initial angular perturbations.
 The deviation of the angle error trajectories $\theta-\theta^*$ is depicted in Figure~\ref{fig: compare}.
 We observe that the convergence to a steady state is faster with the angular droop for both networks, i.e., a better transient performance (compare a) to c) and b) to d)).
 More importantly, however, we note that, as the network size grows from 10 to 100 nodes, the frequency droop shows a significantly degraded transient performance (compare d) to c)), while the angular droop shows similar transient performance for the larger network (in b)) as for the smaller one (in a)), and thus a better scalability.

 }